rimutaka/posts/lambda-url-with-cloudfront/readme-lambda-cors.md

 ### Adding and deleting _FunctionURLAllowPublicAccess_ access policy

-_FunctionURLAllowPublicAccess_ access policy is added by AWS when you choose _Auth type: NONE_ for the Function URL.
+_FunctionURLAllowPublicAccess_ policy is added by AWS when you choose _Auth type: NONE_ for the Function URL.

 It is not removed if you change to _Auth type: AWS_IAM_, but the public access is no longer available.
 See [AWS docs](https://docs.aws.amazon.com/lambda/latest/dg/urls-auth.html#urls-auth-none) for more details.

 ![Access control policy screenshot](./lambda-url-rbac.png)

-Removing _FunctionURLAllowPublicAccess_ access policy while _Auth type: NONE_ blocks public access to the lambda's URL.
+Removing _FunctionURLAllowPublicAccess_ policy while _Auth type: NONE_ blocks public access to the lambda's URL.

 ### Header double-up

 AWS adds `access-control-allow-origin` and `access-control-allow-credentials` CORS headers regardless of their presence in the response from the lambda.

-If our lambda returned CORS headers and the Function URL was configured to return CORS as well, the response would become invalid because `access-control-allow-origin` and `access-control-allow-credentials` would be included twice (see 4 last line):
+If our lambda returned CORS headers and the Function URL was configured to return CORS as well, the response would become invalid because `access-control-allow-origin` and `access-control-allow-credentials` would be included twice (see 4 lines at the end):

 ```
 HTTP/1.1 200 OK